avalanche-foundation/ACPs/ACPs/236-continuous-staking/README.md

 ## Abstract

 This proposal introduces continuous staking for validators on the Avalanche P-Chain.
 Validators can stake their tokens continuously, allowing their stake to compound over time, accruing rewards once per specified cycle.
+Note that this mechanism applies only to primary network validation.
+It does not apply to L1 validators or to legacy subnet validators.

 ## Motivation

-The current staking system on the Avalanche P-Chain restricts flexibility for stakers, limiting their ability to respond to changing market conditions or liquidity needs.
+The current staking system on the Avalanche P-Chain restricts flexibility for stakers by requiring them to specify an explicit end time for their stake and by enforcing minimum and maximum staking durations, limiting their ability to respond to changing market conditions or liquidity needs.
 Managing a large number of nodes is also challenging, as re-staking at the end of each period is labor-intensive, time-consuming, and poses security risks due to the required transaction signing.
 Additionally, tokens can remain idle at the end of a staking period until stakers initiate the necessary transactions to stake them again.

 ## Specification

 Continuous staking introduces a mechanism that allows validators to remain staked indefinitely, without having to manually submit new staking transactions at the end of each period.

 Instead of committing to a fixed endtime upfront, validators specify a cycle duration (period) when they submit an `AddContinuousValidatorTx`.
 At the end of each cycle, the validator is automatically restaked for a new cycle of the same duration, unless the validator has submitted a `StopContinuousValidatorTx`.
 If a validator submits a `StopContinuousValidatorTx` during a cycle, the validator will continue validating until the end of the current cycle, at which point the validator exits and the funds are unlocked.
 The minimum and maximum cycle lengths follow the same protocol parameters as before (`MinStakeDuration` and `MaxStakeDuration`).

 Delegator interaction remains unchanged, and the same constraints apply: a delegation period must fit entirely within the validator’s cycle.
 Delegators cannot delegate across multiple cycles, since there is no guarantee that a validator will continue validating after the current cycle.
 Essentially, it is not possible to delegate continuously.

 Rewards accrue once per cycle, and are automatically added to the validator's existing stake in subsequent cycles, both for validation rewards and for delegatee rewards.
 If the updated stake weight (previous stake + staking rewards + delegatee rewards) exceeds the maximum stake limit defined in the network configuration, the excess amount is automatically withdrawn and sent to `ValidatorRewardsOwner` and `DelegatorRewardsOwner`.

 Because of the way `RewardValidatorTx` is structured, multiple instances cannot be issued without resulting in identical transaction IDs.
-To resolve this, a new transaction type has been introduced for both rewarding and stopping continuous
+To resolve this, a new transaction type has been introduced for both rewarding and stopping continuous validators: `RewardContinuousValidatorTx`.
-validators: `RewardContinuousValidatorTx`.
 Along with the validator’s creation transaction ID, it also includes a timestamp.
 For simplicity and consistency, any stake exceeding the maximum limit is withdrawn from the validator, and the resulting UTXOs are tied to the `RewardContinuousValidatorTx` ID.

+Continuous validators follow the existing uptime requirements.
+The main difference is that uptime is measured separately for each cycle.
+At the end of every cycle, the validator’s uptime during that specific period is evaluated to determine eligibility for rewards.
+When a new cycle begins, uptime tracking resets and starts again for the next period.

 Note: Submitting an `AddContinuousValidatorTx` immediately followed by a `StopContinuousValidatorTx` replicates the behavior of the current staking system.

 ### New P-Chain Transaction Types